 The screencast shows an animation of a small sample test scenario consisting of several modules forwarding one box towards randomly chosen target modules (indicated by ‘X’):

-The visualization is created with help of the Arcade game engine, which allows to simply step forward the simulation inside the game loop and animate the current state.
+The visualization is created using the Arcade game engine, which allows to step forward the simulation inside the game loop and animate the current state.
 In addition to the advent of the simulated time, the (C-coded) control loop of each module is invoked sequentially to allow a reaction to potential sensor state changes.

-On the server-side of the control hierarchy, the forwarding/receiving of boxes between modules and the awaiting of modules to reach readiness is realized using asyncio coroutines.
+On the server-side of the control system, the forwarding/receiving of boxes between modules and the awaiting of modules to reach readiness is realized using asyncio coroutines.

-The determination of which modules to visit in order to reach a distant target module is done with help of networkx and a corresponding graph constructed from the module locations.
+The determination of which modules to visit in order to reach a distant target module is done with networkx.

-The cool thing about all this: we can debug every single layer of the control code at any point in time!
+Every layer of the control code can be debugged at any point in time.

-In addition to normal Python debugging (part of the VS Code Python extension) of the server-side control code, we can attach a C (gcc) debugger to any of the module sub-processes running the C code.
+In addition to normal Python debugging (e.g. part of the VS Code Python extension) of the server-side control code, a C (gcc) debugger can be attached to any of the module sub-processes running the C code.

-This also works great from within VS Code, where we can even run different debugging sessions at the same time.
+This also works e.g. from within VS Code, where different debugging sessions can be run at the same time.

-Being able to “look inside” the current state of a C module control makes it amazingly easy to discover bugs, such as the bad evaluation of commands received via serial communication, confirmation serial writes at bad times, plain wrong if-conditions, misplaced early returns etc..
+Being able to “look inside” the current state of a C module control enables the analysis of bugs, such as the bad evaluation of commands received via serial communication, confirmation serial writes at bad times, plain wrong if-conditions, misplaced early returns etc..

 As animation is fully optional, running a “headless” simulation can be easily used for validating checked-in control code agains a set of defined test scenarios / module layouts e.g. as part of a CI pipeline.

-Despite the good level of support for development and debugging, there are serious shortcomings of the presented approach, so that there still remains the need for properly testing the complete physical system:
+Despite the good level of support for development and debugging, there are still shortcomings of the presented approach, so that there still remains the need for properly testing the complete physical system:

-• all control code is invoked sequentially and the simulation waits for all control loops to finish before the next time step, so real-time requirements should be checked with special care on the target hardware
+- all control code is invoked sequentially and the simulation step waits for all control loops to finish before the next time step, so real-time requirements should be checked with special care on the target hardware